valera-vorona/wapi/README.md

 # wapi
 REST API Scriptless Web Framework

+### You may need to preinstall (Debian/Ubuntu):
+sudo apt install postgresql ansible fcgiwrap libcgi-pm-perl libdbd-pg-perl

 ## How to install
 - Clone this repo where you want (example on linux: /opt/www)
 - cd INSTALLATION_PATH/ansible/group_vars